-Additional requirements for the PPR include:
+Requirements for the PPR include:

-- All supporting documentation is to be submitted in a single PDF. - A cover page must be submitted that includes the grant #, grantee organization, DUNS #, FEIN, and period covered by the PPR. - Naming convention grant number, PPR Support, and last date of reporting period
+- A cover page must be submitted that includes the grant #, grantee organization, DUNS #, FEIN, and period covered by the PPR. - Naming convention grant number, PPR Support, and last date of reporting period

 A final PPR is required at the completion of the grant award.
 For final PPRs, the reporting period end date shall be the end date of the grant period.